Non Fault Accident Claims

 Why Us For Non Fault Accident Claims?

-Once we have talked though what happened to you and made sure that we understand your unique case, we will also discuss the option of making your claim on a no win no fee basis.
-If you make your non fault accident claim on a no win no fee basis, it means that you do not need to pay anything up front, allowing more people to access justice for the accidents that they have suffered.
-It also means that you do not risk being left out of pocket, either by losing your case or by legal fees exceeding the compensation you have been awarded.
-We cap our fees at a percentage of your payment, meaning that you are always left better off as a result of your successful non fault accident claim.
+Once we have talked through what happened to you and made sure that we understand your unique case, we will also discuss the option of making your claim on a no win no fee basis.
+If you make your non fault accident claim on a no win no fee basis, it means that you do not need to pay anything upfront.
+It allows more people to access justice for the accidents that they suffer.
+It also means that we don’t leave you out of pocket.
+If we lose the case, you won’t pay anything.
+We cap our fees at a percentage of your payment.
+It means that you are always left better off as a result of your successful non fault accident claim.

-If you think that you might be able to make a claim for a non fault accident, call us now on 0121 565 4317 or use our online claims form.
+If you think that you might be able to make a claim for a non fault accident, call us.
+Dial 0121 565 4317 or use our online claims form.